 Typical of rural agricultural areas, per capita income for Ravalli County is less than the statewide average.
 For the period from 1996 through 2000, per capita income was consistently about \$3,000 higher for the State than for Ravalli County.
-This is a continuation of a long established trend and will probably continue since higher income jobs typically associated with urban and suburban lifestyles are not likely to increase in Ravalli County or Darby appreciably in the foreseeable future.
-The County and Darby have increased in per capita income, but have not closed the gap significantly compared to the State average in recent years.
+The County and Darby have increased in per capita income by 29.8% between 2000 and 2019.
+This shows and increase from \$11,658 to \$16,606,'and has somewhat closed the gap on the State average in recent years.